Slicer/Slicer/Docs/user_guide/getting_started.md

 - Slicer is expected to work on the vast majority of desktop and server Linux distributions.
 The system is required to provide at least GLIBC 2.17 and GLIBCCC 3.4.19.
 For more details, read [here](https://www.python.org/dev/peps/pep-0599/#the-manylinux2014-policy).
 - Only 64-bit Slicer installers are available to download.
 Developers can attempt to build 32-bit versions on their own if they need to run Slicer on a 32-bit operating system.
 That said, this should be carefully considered as many clinical research tasks, such as processing of large CT or MR volumetric datasets, require more memory than can be accommodated with a 32-bit program.

-### Recommended hardware configuration:
+### Recommended hardware configuration
 - Memory: more than 4GB (8 or more is recommended).
 As a general rule, have 10x more memory than the amount of data that you load.
 - Display: a minimum resolution of 1024 by 768 (1280 by 1024 or better is recommended).
-- Graphics: .
-Dedicated graphics hardware (discrete GPU) memory is recommended for fast volume rendering.
+- Graphics: Dedicated graphics hardware (discrete GPU) memory is recommended for fast volume rendering.
 GPU: Graphics must support minimum OpenGL 3.2.
 Integrated graphics card is sufficient for basic visualization.
 Discrete graphics card (such as NVidia GPU) is recommended for interactive 3D volume rendering and fast rendering of complex scenes.
 GPU texture memory (VRAM) should be larger than your largest dataset (e.g., working with 2GB data, get VRAM > 4GB) and check that your images fit in maximum texture dimensions of your GPU hardware.
 Except rendering, most calculations are performed on CPU, therefore having a faster GPU will generally not impact the overall speed of the application.
 - Some computations in 3D Slicer are multi-threaded and will benefit from multi core, multi CPU configurations.
 - Interface device: a three button mouse with scroll wheel is recommended.
 Pen, multi-touchscreen, touchpad, and graphic tablet are supported.
 All OpenVR-compatible virtual reality headsets are supported for virtual reality display.